G-OrdiaD/G-OrdiaD/README.md

-- 👋 Hi, I’m @G-OrdiaD a Software Engineer wiht focus on Frontend
+- 👋 Hi, I’m @G-OrdiaD a Software Engineer with focus on Frontend
 - 👀 I’m interested in AI, ML
 - 🌱 I’m currently learning CSS, JavaScript, Figma, and upgrading in Python
 - 💞️ I’m looking to collaborate on any project that will improve my skills in general